KOSASIH/AeroNavAI/README.md

     AeroNavAI can perform risk assessments by analyzing factors like weather, maintenance data, and air traffic, contributing to safer flight operations.

 The continuous integration and exploration of these technologies within AeroNavAI showcase our commitment to pushing the boundaries of aerospace innovation and shaping the future of autonomous flight management.

-Certainly!
-Here are a few more technologies that contribute to the advancement and versatility of AeroNavAI:

 51. **Bioinformatics and Health Monitoring:**
     AeroNavAI could integrate bioinformatics to monitor crew health, ensuring optimal physical and mental conditions during flights.